davidusb-geek/emhass/README.md

 - `SOCtarget` for the desired target value of initial and final SOC.

 - `publish_prefix` use this key to pass a common prefix to all published data.
+This will add a prefix to the sensor name but also to the forecasts attributes keys within the sensor.

 ## A naive Model Predictive Controller